tiffaniechia/Sudoku-Web-App/README.md

-#Week 4 Project: Sodoku Web App
+##Soduku Web Application

+The goal of this app is to practice working with Sinatra and Heroku.
+The app is built on a Soduku solver which is then capable of checking for solutions based on user input.

-The web app is availble here: exasperated-sudoku.herokuapp.com
+The app is availble on Heroku, you can play the game [here](http://exasperated-sudoku.herokuapp.com/)

+##